hpcloud/HPCSMist/README.md

 HPCSMist
 ========

-a delightful interface to HP Cloud Services for IOS
+a delightful interface to HP Cloud Services for IOS and OSX